 How would you describe your work?

 I love functional pottery.
-The idea that a piece of art can be used the daily routines and traditions of our lives fascinates me.
+The idea that a piece of art can be used in the daily routines and traditions of our lives fascinates me.
 I enjoy studying how the intricacies of form and application of texture, patterns and color can improve and enhance these life experiences.